Sign in

 Unions are under attack because they are one of the only institutions powerful enough to stand up to runaway corporate greed and cuts to public services.
 Fighting back won’t be easy – Alberta has the lowest unionization rate in the country and the media amps up common misconceptions about organized labour.
 Workers are also divided by barriers to solidarity.

-Prerequisite: Rethinking Politics (formerly Introduction to Politics) or Direct Action
+Prerequisite: Direct Action, Workplace Power or Rethinking Politics (formerly Introduction to Politics)

 This course is for: